pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

   lint: flake8
 ```

 Now do a test run.
-You should see some lint errors, something like this:
+You should see something like this:

 ```bash
 molecule test